shaunluttin/socialarts.club/_DeveloperNotes/journal.md

+Tuesday 28 August 2018

+It might be worth moving `react-components` out of `wwwsrc` and into a sibling project.

+    src/
+       aspnet/ <--- the aspnet source
+       react/  <--- the react components

 Monday 13 August 2018

 Sqlite does not support the AlterColumnOperation.
 This is going to make Entity Framework difficult, because it will involve rebuilding changed tables.